Is Milo good for babies..? Milo is a popular drink in Malaysia and other parts of Asia, but can a baby drink Milo? How healthy is it really?

-Can a baby dring Milo..?
-My son is 9 months old, and he refuses to eat solid foods, but if you give Milo in between the feed he shows interest in eating.
+Can a baby drink Milo..?
+My son is 9 months old and refuses to eat solid foods, but if you give Milo in between the feedings, he shows interest in eating.

-Is it advisable to give Milo for him?
+Is it advisable to give Milo to him?

 When an old enough baby refuses to eat solid foods, it is easy to feel pressure and stress and to desperately try to find ways to get the picky baby to eat.

-- First of all, it contains a lot of sugar, which is very unhealthy and can lead to both obesity and cavities.
-In addition, giving a picky baby something with sugar in it, may make the introduction of solid foods even more difficult.
+- First of all, Milo contains a lot of sugar, which is very unhealthy and can lead to both obesity and cavities.
+In addition, giving a picky baby something with sugar in it may make the introduction of solid foods even more difficult.
 All humans love sweets!

 - Secondly, even if it does contain several essential vitamins and minerals, including iron, calcium, and Vitamins A, B1, B2 & C, Milo is not composed to be an optimal food source for a baby, like formula or breast milk.